nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 If the DFU process is interrupted, it can be resumed using the same image, unless the device restarts.
 After the device reboots, the process always starts from the beginning.
 For more information, see nRF Desktop's :ref:`nrf_desktop_dfu`.
+The DFU functionality on the host computer is implemented in the :file:`nrf/scripts/hid_configurator/modules/dfu.py` file.

 The ``dfu`` command will read the version of the firmware running on the device and compare it with the firmware version in the update image at the provided path.
 If the process is to be continued, the script will upload the image data to the device.